The Paleface (1948)

 I guess when you’re a superstar of Bob Hope’s status, you can carry your jokes that far!

-A Smash Hit!
+The Paleface: A Smash Hit!

 When The Paleface premiered in December of 1948, critics were for the most part positive, but audiences went uniformly crazy for the film!
 The Paleface earned $4.5 million at the box office, and became the most successful solo film of Bob Hope’s career.
 (In part because Bob was able to heavily promote The Paleface with his touring radio troupe in the months before the film’s release.
 Can you guess who his singer was at this time?
 None other than Doris Day!)